wp-plugins/wp-e-commerce/readme.txt

 First of all, you should check out the Presentation settings which are in the Settings -> Store page.

 For advanced users, all of our eCommerce templates and CSS can be moved into your active theme folder for customization.
-Less advanced users have [several fantastic WP eCommerce consultants](http://getshopped.org/resources/wp-consultants/) to get help from.
+Less advanced users have [several fantastic WP eCommerce consultants](https://wpecommerce.org/hire-an-expert/) to get help from.

 = What payment gateways does WP eCommerce integrate with? =

-Our [Gold Cart plugin](http://getshopped.org/premium-upgrades/premium-plugin/gold-cart-plugin/) contains nearly a dozen payment gateway options, including Authorize.net, LinkPoint and DPS.
-Our [Mirijeh integration plugin](http://getshopped.org/premium-upgrades/payment-gateways/mijireh-99-payment-gateways-pack-wp-e-commerce/) provides access to nearly one hundred different gateway options.
-Beyond that, we have individual integration plugins for [Braintree](http://getshopped.org/premium-upgrades/payment-gateways/braintree-payment-gateway/), [Stripe](http://getshopped.org/premium-upgrades/payment-gateways/stripe-payment-gateway-wp-e-commerce/), [Authorize.net SIM](http://getshopped.org/premium-upgrades/premium-plugin/authorize-net-sim-payment-gateway-for-wordpress/) and more.
+Our [Gold Cart plugin](https://wpecommerce.org/store/premium-plugins/gold-cart/) contains nearly a dozen payment gateway options, including Authorize.net, LinkPoint and DPS.
+Our [Mirijeh integration plugin](https://wpecommerce.org/store/premium-plugins/mijireh-99-payment-gateways-pack/) provides access to nearly one hundred different gateway options.
+Beyond that, we have individual integration plugins for [Braintree](https://wpecommerce.org/store/premium-plugins/braintree-payment-gateway/), [Stripe](https://wpecommerce.org/store/premium-plugins/stripe/), [Authorize.net SIM](https://wpecommerce.org/store/premium-plugins/authorize-net-sim-payment-gateway-for-wordpress/) and more.

 = I want to integrate a payment gateway that you don't support.
 Can you help with that? =

 Absolutely!
-We have a [growing list of trusted consultants](http://getshopped.org/consultant/) who would be happy to partner with you to build a custom gateway.
+We have a [growing list of trusted consultants](https://wpecommerce.org/hire-an-expert/) who would be happy to partner with you to build a custom gateway.
 Alternatively, you're more than welcome to request that we build it as a plugin or part of our core plugin.
 The more requests we get, the more likely we are to build it.
 If you happen to be a talented developer, we have a great documentation site with helpful information on building payment gateways

 = Which couriers does the plugin integrate with? =

 We have table rate, weight rate and flat rate shipping calculators.

 We also currently integrate with UPS, USPS, Australia Post and Shipwire for real-time shipping rates.
-We have a premium plugin for [FedEx](http://getshopped.org/premium-upgrades/premium-plugin/fedex-shipping-plugin-wordpress/) as well.
+We have a premium plugin for [FedEx](https://wpecommerce.org/store/premium-plugins/fedex-shipping-module/) as well.

 = Which multi-lingual plugins is WP eCommerce compatible with? =

 We currently provide basic support for WPML and qTranslate.
 We're excited about an up-and-coming multi-lingual project called [Babble](https://github.com/cftp/babble).
 We intend to fully and canonically support Babble as our primary multi-lingual partner in releases to come.

-= Which additional modules are available for use with WP e-Commerce? =
+= Which additional modules are available for use with WP eCommerce? =

-* [Gold Cart](http://getshopped.org/premium-upgrades/premium-plugin/gold-cart-plugin/) - adds more options, gateways and functionality to your store
+* [Gold Cart](https://wpecommerce.org/store/premium-plugins/gold-cart/) - adds more options, gateways and functionality to your store
-* [Drop Shop](http://getshopped.org/premium-upgrades/premium-plugin/dropshop-2010/) - an incredibly snazzy way for buyers to add products to their cart, via a simple drag n drop process.
-* [MP3 Audio Player](http://getshopped.org/premium-upgrades/premium-plugin/mp3-player-plugin-wordpress/) - Preview audio clips on your website
+* [MP3 Audio Player](https://wpecommerce.org/store/premium-plugins/mp3-player-plugin/) - Preview audio clips on your website
-* [NextGen Gallery Buy Now Buttons](http://getshopped.org/premium-upgrades/premium-plugin/nextgen-gallery-buy-now-buttons-wordpress-stores/) - turns your NextGen gallery into an eCommerce solution
+* [NextGen Gallery Buy Now Buttons](https://wpecommerce.org/store/premium-plugins/nextgen-gallery-buy-now-buttons/) - turns your NextGen gallery into an eCommerce solution
-* [Product Slider](http://getshopped.org/premium-upgrades/premium-plugin/product-slider-image-carousel-wordpress/) - Display your products in a new and fancy way
-* [Members Plugin](http://getshopped.org/premium-upgrades/premium-plugin/product-slider-image-carousel-wordpress/) - Integrates with PayPal Standard and Authorize.Net, allows you to create a Subscription-Based Product, as well as a "Members-Only" website with paid access to restricted content.
+* [Members Plugin](https://wpecommerce.org/store/premium-plugins/membership-subscriptions/) - Integrates with PayPal Standard and Authorize.Net, allows you to create a Subscription-Based Product, as well as a "Members-Only" website with paid access to restricted content.

 = How do you provide support? =

-For users who have purchased a premium plugin from us (or a have purchased a [premium support token](http://getshopped.org/premium-upgrades/exclude-marketplace/premium-support-token/)), we offer high-touch, 1-on-1 support from our trained support staff.
+For users who have purchased a premium plugin from us (or a have purchased a [premium support token](https://wpecommerce.org/store/premium-plugins/premium-support-token/)), we offer high-touch, 1-on-1 support from our trained support staff.
 If you submit a support request here, you'll get a helpful response within 24 hours or less (during business hours).

 For the rest of our users, we do our best to monitor the WordPress.org support forums and respond in as timely a manner as we are able.
 We appreciate the countless helpful volunteers who also take time to respond to forum posts here.